michaelnmmeyer/dharma/readme.md

 The update process is used for updating databases when people push to git repositories.
 The code's entry point is in `change.py`.
 A single update process should run at a given time, not more.

-To keep things simple, we use a FIFO for IPC.
-The server process is hooked to Github.
-Whenever a repository is updated, it writes to the FIFO the name of this repository, followed by a line break.
-On its side, the update process reads the repository names and updates things accordingly.
-We do not implement any buffering for passing messages, because pipe buffers are big enough for our purposes.
+We use the WAL mode in SQLite.
+Thus, writers don't block readers and vice-versa, but writers do block each other, which is why use just one and serialize writes.

 ## Gotchas

-Nevertheless, if `git push` are too frequent, it is theoretically possible that the update process might not keep up and thus miss updates.
+If `git push` are too frequent, it is theoretically possible that the update process might not keep up and thus miss updates.
 Nothing prevents this from happening for now.
 In the meantime, you can manually trigger a full update of the databases by running the script `change.py` and then the following in another terminal:

 	echo all > ~/dharma/repos/change.hid